influxdata/iot-api-python/README.md

                results.append((record.get_field(), record.get_value()))
     return results
 ```

-Using the `InfluxDBClient` we create a `QueryApi` instance that will allow us to query a records from a specified bucket.
+Create a `QueryApi` instance.
+The `QueryApi` instance queries records from a
-Here we generate the query itself using Flux.
-Within the query, we set the bucket information, range, and query filter.
+specified bucket using Flux.
+To generate the Flux query, set the bucket
+information, range, and query filter.
+This query will filter on `_measurement`
-Our query filters on `_measurement` `deviceauth` and searches for any device_id that that matches our passed in device_id.
+value, `deviceauth`, and searches for any device_id that matches the passed in
-Additionally, we add a clause to search for `_field`s that do not contain `token` as a value.
+device_id.
+Add clause to search for `_field`s that do not contain `token` as a
+value.

 ```python
 device_filter = f'r.deviceId == "{device_id}" and r._field != "token"'
 flux_query = f'from(bucket: "{config.get("APP", "INFLUX_BUCKET_AUTH")}") ' \